jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 ### Project Details

-**Ares** will provide  basic `ares` pallet runtime which allows substrate built parachain/blockchain to interract with.
+**Ares** is designed as decentralized oracle network.
+First of all, `Ares` will provide  basic `ares` pallet runtime which allows substrate built parachain/blockchain to interact with.

-* define `ares Trait` which contain event and callback
+* define `ares Trait` which contain Event, Callback.
-* outside request may be token prices get the price of digital currency
-*
-* use **Polkadot js API** interaction with substrate node
+* define storage operator, request, result and error types
+* request external data, contains parameters and methods for how to request them.
+* describes how to integrate into parachain.
+* aggregator scans the extrinsic in the block, requests the data, and submits it
+* reputation council submit proof of fraud if it validates fails.

+If basic functions have been completed, `Ares` will provide decentralized pallet, including:

-* `event` data generation and storage
+* Multiple data source weight calculation

-The `Subscript` library also add support for contract interaction utilties, including:

-* contract metadata generator
-* basic data structure: dynimic array, map, list,
-* user struct storage layout
-* `account` and  `balance` interface
-* contract call abstraction
+* Random aggregators using VRF
+* Proof of fraud based on BFT voting
-*
+* reputation council slash

 ### Ecosystem Fit